rafoli/liferay-blade-samples/gradle/apps/angularjs/README.md

       }
 ```

-A shared model as an input field:
+The shared object in an input field:

 ```html
 <span>Shared model:</span>